Ireland

 Following the O’Malley Report; A Review of Protections for Vulnerable Witnesses in the Investigation and Prosecution of Sexual Offences in 2020 and the subsequent Supporting A Victim’s Journey: A Plan to Help Victims and Vulnerable Witnesses in Sexual Violence Cases, Ireland’s Department of Justice decided they needed to develop an intermediary scheme.
 Around the same time, other stakeholders such as Ireland’s National Disability Authority were also thinking about intermediaries and contributing recommendations about what an intermediary scheme could offer.

 From the beginning, the Department of Justice knew they wanted the training programme for intermediaries to be accredited so they called for expressions of interest from tertiary education providers.
 They also decided they only wanted to recruit the intermediary workforce from professions such as speech and language therapy, occupational therapy, social work and psychology.
-The University of Limerick’s School of Law and School of Allied Health’s combined submission to develop an intermediary training programme was successful, and they are currently training their first cohort of recruits.
+The University of Limerick’s School of Law and School of Allied Health’s combined submission to develop an intermediary training programme was successful, and they have now graduated thirty-five intermediaries.

 As Ireland is in the early stages of establishing its intermediary scheme’s, many aspects of the scheme are still being explored and discussed to ensure the scheme is robust and fit-for-purpose.
 For example, it is unclear what Ireland’s intermediaries will be called.
 The relevant legislation refers to intermediaries whilst the O’Malley report refers to registered intermediaries (RIs).
 Similarly, it is evident the Department of Justice wants its intermediary scheme to be registered but there has been no decision about who will hold that register as yet.